maxspacexx/Treap/README.md

 # Treap
-Implements a Treap (a binary search tree using randomization to balance) in Java.
+Files in Java that implement a Treap (a binary search tree using randomization to balance).